ndjndj/meilisearch-on-aws-lambda/README.md

 I also hypothesized that Meilisearch latency would be enough for practical use even after taking into account the delay caused by cold start[^1],
 and I thought that be able to meet the need for a full-text search engine at the lowest possible cost (and also because it sounds interesting this challenge).

 reference: [Serverless search with Meilisearch and Google Cloud Run](https://blog.simonireilly.com/posts/serverless-search)

-[^1]: Not concerned about the fact that can't write documents.
-Meilisearch specification is to stack write tasks in a queue and then process them in order, so I think it would be difficult to do it serverless in the first place.

 ## Usage